 But let’s change the pace here a bit.
 Lemme ask you something:

 How do you spend money online if you have none?

 Let me explain.
 It’s easy.

-In the natural world, energy and resources are all that is required for an exchange to take place.
+In the natural world, energy and resources are all that are required for an exchange to take place.
 Seeds + water + sunlight = trees.
 If I have a tree and you need some wood, I use my energy, chop down a tree, give you the wood and you give me one of your chickens in return.
 Delicious.

 To answer the question, if you are already ON the Internet it means you have some kind of resource that allows you to be ON the Internet.

-You have the hardware, the software, you have an Internet connection and an electrical connection.
+You have the hardware, the software, you have an Internet connection, and an electrical connection.
 Is there not some kind of value in that just like in the natural world?
 And if you have a valuable resource and other people have valuable data…hmm

 A Potential Solution